 I grew up feeling like I was outside the norm of conventional beauty.
 I had smooth chocolate skin, 4C hair and while I was considered nice looking, I rarely found products that enhanced my looks.
 Luckily, I was confident at being a ‘natural,’ and have literally jumped for joy over the past decade as products for Black women became plentiful and fantastic.
 As significant, Black women and girls started to embrace their beauty and the world began to emulate, buy, borrow and appropriate Black aesthetics.
 That’s when I realized I wanted to understand the structures behind the beauty standards we all accept.
 I also wanted to deconstruct why so many of us grew up feeling hurt, insecure and sometimes ugly.
 I wanted to be a part of telling our story as Black women and why our beauty holds power.

-I am blessed with three beautiful daughters, currently teenagers, aged 13, 17 and 19.
+I am blessed with three beautiful daughters and over the years I’ve watched them develop into glorious young ladies and my hopes and dreams for them have soared.
 Over the years, I’ve watched them develop into glorious young ladies and my hopes and dreams for them have soared.
 Like many mothers, I also want to protect them from the pain I felt growing up, before I grew into loving the skin I’m in.
 Then 5 years ago, a surprising thing happened my girls began to tell me how many of their non-Black friends coveted their beauty.
 Big booty – they want that.
 Fuller lips, – they are getting products for that, slim fit, slim-thick, small waists to full hips ratio, they are working out for that, baby hairs, braids and extensions – they are buying that.
 Beyonce, Rihanna, Lupita Nyong’o, even Naomi Campbell (this lady does not age), women who are considered the creme of the crop in beauty, belong in our camp.
 And yes white beauty standards have remained dominant, but an interesting shift is unfolding too.
 That’s when I began to understand that while many things remained the same from my youth, a great deal has changed too.
 I want to tell the story of whys and how this is unfolding.

 Featured on the IMDb Instagram Page along with Yance Ford, QuestLove, Dawn Porter, and Raoul Peck as one of Five Black Filmmakers to Watch